PhilippMundhenk/PulseAudioJava/README.md

 ##Issues
 - Combined sinks do not always run their output exactly parallel, delays are common for larger combined sinks.
 This might be adjustable via PulseAudio delays.

+##See Also
+Corresponding blog article on my website: https://www.mundhenk.org/blog/pulseaudiojava

 ##Support
 This work has been created in TUM CREATE and was financially supported by the Singapore National Research Foundation under its Campus for Research Excellence and Technological Enterprise (CREATE) program.